Instructional Design Basics

 Through project-based assessments, you’ll identify your learners’ needs and learning contexts where they will apply their new skills.
 In addition, you will design the instructional strategy that will help you develop a prototype course and create an evaluation plan to evaluate the effectiveness of the course design.

-Module 1: Introduction to Instructional Design (ID)
+Module 1: Introduction to instructional design (ID)

 Foundations of the instructional design process and how people learn.
 Understand the role of instructional designers and who they work with.